gjmorgan91/PocketPup/README.md

-The purpose of this repo is the host the code for my personal website.
+The purpose of this repo is the host the code for PocketPup, a project developed for Cogs120 at UCSD.

+Developed by Greg Morgan, Jacob Aguirre, and Brendon Taing.